 Different techniques and technologies are available to help remind patients to take their medications on time.
 Refill reminders, injection and infusion reminder programs, and smart pill bottles or devices can benefit patients navigating complicated medication regimens.
 For instance, a smart insulin pump can help patients manage their diabetes by delivering continuous, customized doses.

 4. Coordinate medication refills for convenience

 Delaying or missing medication refills is a common reason for non-adherence.
 Coordinating medication refills for ease and convenience is helpful for patients who are prescribed multiple medications.

 Synchronizing refills allows patients to pick medication refills up all at once, which increases the likelihood of on-time refills and proper medication adherence.
-Pharmacies can use healthcare AI here as well, turning to technology to identify patients with complicated medication regimens and coordinate the timing of their refills.
+Manufacturers and pharmacies can use predictive analytics and AII here as well, turning to technology to identify patients with complicated medication regimens and coordinate the timing of their refills.

-As part of their review, pharmacists can help patients revise their medication lists, encouraging them to re-organize pill boxes and set up new medication alerts and reminders.
-By proactively reviewing prescribed medications, pharmacists can help patients navigate complex regimens and improve individual adherence.
+As part of their review, they can help patients revise their medication lists, encouraging them to re-organize pill boxes and set up new medication alerts and reminders.
+By proactively reviewing prescribed medications, clinicians can help patients navigate complex regimens and improve individual adherence.